untitle4/tp/docs/UserGuide.md

 <br>

 #### Adding a Quiz Question: `add quiz`
-Allows you to add a Mathematic multiple-choice quiz question to the quiz list.
+Allows you to add a Mathematics multiple-choice quiz question to the quiz list.

 Note that the `/e (explanation)` is an optional parameter.
 You can add a quiz question with or without an explanation.